victorjonhson/VJonhson-webDeveloper/README.md

 ### Hey, nice to meet you!
 I'm Victor Jonhson 💻

-* I'm from Brazil and right now you can my abilities bellow:
+* I'm from Brazil and right now you can see my abilities bellow:
 * Informatics student - IFRN (4/4)
 * Beginner Web Developer (full strack)
 * I've worked with the 2D game development for biology subject